cdiggins/plato/README.md

 A type is a concrete data structure.
 It is similar to a record, struct, or class in other languages.
 It contain fields, and decares the concepts that it implements.
-Unlike traditional object-oriented languages, it does not have member functions (methods).
+Unlike traditional object-oriented languages, it does not have member functions (aka methods).
-All functions (operations) which can be called on a type are declared in libraries.

 ```plato
 type Vector2D